Patricia A. Gabow: Memberships

-Gabow is a master of the Association of American Physicians.
+Gabow is a Master of the American College of Physicians.
 She has been a member of the Medicaid and CHIP Payment and Access Commission, the Robert Wood Johnson Foundation board, and the Health Advisory Committee of the National Governors' Association.
-In 2013 she joined the healthcare advisory council of Simpler Consulting.
-She served on the board of trustees of her alma mater, Seton Hill University, from 2017-2018.
+She serves on the Lown Institute Board, starting in 2017, and has been Chair since 2021.
+She served on the board of trustees of her alma mater, Seton Hill University, from 2015-2018.